1cbyc/domain_verifier/README.md

 python -m domain_verifier.cli example.com invalid_domain
 ```

-!
-Replace example.com and invalid_domain with the domains you want to verify.
+!Replace example.com and invalid_domain with the domains you want to verify.

 Example Output: